Lacrymology/states/memcache/doc/pillar.rst

 memcache:memory
 ~~~~~~~~~~~~~~~

-Set the amount of memory allocated to memcached for object storage.
+Set the amount of memory allocated to :doc:`index` for object storage.
 Unit is MB.

 Default: use ``64`` MB.